muut/riotjs-admin/doc/modular.md

 The "frameworkless" nature of Riot forces you to focus on designing the API instead of building things around a certain framework.
 Your precious business logic is pure JavaScript that runs on server too.

 ### 5. Demo application
-Riot.js comes with an example application that goes beyond a Todo MVC.
-It's an administration panel that is easy to continue with.
-Something useful.
-It's well documented and shows the basics of modular programming and API centered design.
+Riot.js comes with an [demo application](https://github.com/moot/riotjs-admin) that goes beyond a Todo MVC.
+It's a useful administration panel that is easy to continue with.
+It's well documented and shows the basics of modular programming and API oriented design.

-This documentation outlines the core concepts in modular single page applications with code samples.
-After the documentation you can have a look at the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular client-side applications.

 There is also a more detailed [Introduction to Riot](/blog/technology/riotjs-the-1kb-mvp-framework.html).